linker-plus/events/japan-blockchain-week-2023/en/SIDEEVENT.md

 ## Notes

+- **A related URL is required to be registered**
 - Ensure that your event takes place between June 1st and June 30th, or it will not be displayed on the website.
-- Events deemed as spam will be removed from the list.
+- Events that are considered spam or lack a clear description will be eliminated from the list.